google/fhir-py/README.md

 These libraries are installed via pip.

 ## From PyPi

+__Note: Installation directly from PyPi is not yet supported, but is coming soon.
+Please install from source for now.__

 Users interested in FHIR Views and the underlying libraries can simply run `pip install google-fhir-views[r4,bigquery]` to install that and its FHIR R4 and BigQuery dependencies.